scandum/fluxsort/README.md

 Worst case handling
 -------------------
 To avoid run-away recursion fluxsort switches to quadsort for both partitions if one partition is less than 1/16th the size of the other partition.
-On a distribution of random unique values the observed chance of a false positive is 1 in 1,336 for the pseudomedian of 9 and approximately 1 in 4 million for the pseudomedian of 25.
+On a distribution of random unique values the observed chance of a false positive is 1 in 3,000 for the quasimedian of 8 and less than 1 in 10 million for the quasimedian of 32.

-Combined with the analyzer fluxsort starts out with this makes the existence of killer patterns unlikely, other than at most a 33% performance slowdown by prematurely triggering the use of quadsort.
-However, for more complex comparisons, like strings, quadsort matches fluxsort, in which case it wouldn't make a difference.
+Combined with the analyzer fluxsort starts out with this makes the existence of killer patterns unlikely.

 Branchless optimizations
 ------------------------
 Fluxsort uses a branchless comparison optimization.
 The ability of quicksort to partition branchless was first described in "BlockQuicksort: How Branch Mispredictions don't affect Quicksort" by Stefan Edelkamp and Armin Weiss.
-Since Fluxsort uses auxiliary memory the partitioning scheme is simpler and faster than the one used by BlockQuicksort.
+Since Fluxsort uses auxiliary memory, the partitioning scheme is simpler and faster than the one used by BlockQuicksort.

-Median selection uses a branchless comparison technique that selects the pseudomedian of 9 using 12 comparisons, and the pseudomedian of 25 using 42 comparisons.
+Median selection uses a branchless comparison technique that selects the quasimedian of 8 using 15 comparisons, and the quasimedian of 32 using 78 comparisons.

 When sorting, branchless comparisons are primarily useful to take advantage of memory-level parallelism.
 After writing data, the process can continue without having to wait for the write operation to have actually finished, and the process will primarily stall when a cache line is fetched.
 Since quicksort partitions to two memory regions, part of the loop can continue, reducing the wait time for cache line fetches.
 This gives an overall performance gain, even though the branchless operation is more expensive due to a lack of support for branchless operations in C and gcc.